aws-powertools/powertools-lambda-typescript/docs/features/event-handler/appsync-graphql.md

     1. The `event` parameter contains the original AppSync event and has type `AppSyncResolverEvent` from the `@types/aws-lambda`.

+### Exception Handling

+You can use the **`exceptionHandler`** method with any exception.
+This allows you to handle a common exception outside your resolver.

+When using exception handlers, you'll also need to configure your AppSync response mapping template to properly handle the custom error responses.

+=== "Exception Handling"

+    ```typescript hl_lines="11-13 16-18"
+    --8<-- "examples/snippets/event-handler/appsync-graphql/exceptionHandling.ts"
+    ```

+=== "VTL Response Mapping Template"

+    ```velocity hl_lines="1-3"
+    --8<-- "examples/snippets/event-handler/appsync-graphql/exceptionHandlingResponseMapping.vtl"
+    ```

+=== "Exception Handling response"

+    ```json hl_lines="11 20"
+    --8<-- "examples/snippets/event-handler/appsync-graphql/exceptionHandlingResponse.json"
+    ```

 ### Logging

 By default, the utility uses the global `console` logger and emits only warnings and errors.